Future Earth Systems of Sustainable Consumption and Production

 The Knowledge-Action Network also seeks to emphasise both in its research and public engagement the need for more resolute action based on strong SCP perspectives and to build and disseminate knowledge on how this can be done in practice.
 An important part of this endeavour will be to improve understanding of opportunities for overcoming obstacles to the uptake of strong SCP approaches and to be prepared to take advantage of fortuitous circumstances when they arise.

-In line with these objectives, the Knowledge-Action Network will co-design studies, co-generate knowledge, and initiate other activities around the four focal themes indicated below:
+In line with these objectives, the Knowledge-Action Network will co-design studies, co-generate knowledge, and initiate other activities around the five focal themes indicated below:

 - Social change beyond consumerism